 Please contact me if I can answer any of your questions concerning a pretrial hearing.

-Michael C. Craven is a well-known divorce attorney in Chicago, CPA and a partner of the law firm, Beermann Pritikin Mirabelli Swerdlove LLP located in the Chicago area.
-He is highly respected among other divorce attorneys, judges and his clients.
-He also holds a Master of Tax Law Degree (LLM).
-Michael is available to provide speaking engagements on topics related to Illinois Family Law to professionals, community or religious organizations.
-For more information about all of his services, contact Michael at email@example.com or at Divorce Lawyers ChicagoNo comments yet
+Michael C. Craven is a partner of the Chicago law firm, Beermann Pritikin Mirabelli Swerdlove LLP and well-respected Chicago divorce attorney, CPA who holds a LLM, Master of Tax Law Degree.
+Currently, Michael is the Secretary for the North Suburban Bar Association and sits on the Board of Managers of the American Academy of Matrimonial Lawyers, Illinois Chapter.
+Attorney Michael Craven is available to provide speaking engagements on topics related to Illinois Family Law to professionals, community or religious organizations.
+For more information about all of his services, contact him at email@example.com.No comments yet